 How To Make Smoke cream Cheese on a Traeger

-2. Unwrap your cream cheese and sprinkle your seasoning onto a plate large enough to hold the cream cheese.
+Unwrap the cream cheese and sprinkle your seasoning onto a plate large enough to hold the block.
+Roll the cream cheese in the seasoning, coating all sides evenly.

 Chef Jenn’s Tips